 A list of residents printed by Dutton, Allen and Co in 1863 is only partial in that it ignores the agricultural and unskilled labourers, but it helps to indicate the social structure of the village in the mid-nineteenth century................
 Please click here to read more details.

 Lane House in 1925, It used to house the

 Two old photographs of William and Sarah Aldridge.
-Right hand photo is taken outside Wisteria Cottage.
-Left hand photo is taken in Brook Street.
+Left hand photo is taken outside Wisteria Cottage.
+Right hand photo is taken in Brook Street.